Terence Lewis (choreographer)

+Terence Lewis was recently Honored a Doctorate degree in Performing Arts and Dance.

-Terence Lewis (born 10 April 1975) is an Indian dancer, singer and choreographer.
+Terence Lewis is an Indian dancer and choreographer.
 He is known for judging the reality dance shows Dance India Dance (2009–2012) and Nach Baliye (2012–2017).
-He runs his "Terence Lewis Contemporary Dance Company" in Mumbai (Bombay) & holds dance workshops both in India and abroad.

 He has choreographed in Bollywood films like, Lagaan (2001), Jhankaar Beats (2003) and Goliyon Ki Raasleela Ram-Leela (2013), apart from doing musicals, stage shows, ads, music videos and national and international dance competitions.
 He was a contestant on Fear Factor: Khatron Ke Khiladi 3 (2010) on Colors TV.
 He was last seen as a judge on India's Best Dancer (2020–2024).

 Early life and training

 Terence Lewis was raised in Mumbai (Bombay) by a Mangalorean Catholic family of Xavier Lewis and Teresa Lewis.
-Lewis is youngest of eight siblings.
-He studied and started dancing in St. Theresa's Boys High School, and St. Xavier's College, Mumbai.
-He graduated from IHM Mumbai, formerly known as Dadar Catering College.
 He is trained in jazz, ballet and contemporary dance at the Alvin Ailey American Dance Theater and the Martha Graham Center of Contemporary Dance in New York.

 Career

 Lewis is a choreographer in several Bollywood films.
 He has also choreographed a number of stage shows, Indian contemporary performances, corporate launches, broadway westend musicals, feature films and music videos.
 Lewis won the 2002 American Choreography Award for choreographing the songs of the movie Lagaan along with Saroj Khan, Raju Khan, Ganesh Hegde and Vaibhavi Merchant.
-He is the first Indian to receive the Dance Web Europe Scholarship, representing India in Vienna, Austria.
 He has also choreographed for movies like What's Your Raashee?, Jhankaar Beats, Naach, etc.

 Dance India Dance

 Terence Lewis has been a judge on Dance India Dance for its 1st three seasons.
 In the first season, his contestant Alisha Singh came in second place.
 In the second season, his contestant Shakti Mohan won the contest.
 In the third season, his contestants Pradeep Gurung and Raghav Juyal came in second place behind Rajasmita Kar and third place respectively.
-The most shocking event to happen during the season 3 auditions was the participation of his former assistant, who did so without informing Lewis.
-Lewis did not judge his performance and left it to the other two judges, who selected him for the next round.